Libru

 Libru is a village in Agder county, Norway.
-The village is located on the border of the municipalities of Arendal and Froland.
-The village lies at the southern end of the lake Assævannet, about 4 km southeast of Blakstad in Froland and about 6 km from the town of Arendal.
+The village is located in both Arendal Municipality and Froland Municipality.
+The village lies at the southern end of the lake Assævannet, about 4 km southeast of Blakstad in Froland Municipality and about 6 km from the town of Arendal in Arendal Municipality.
 The village of Rise lies along the Arendalsbanen railway line, about 3 km to the southwest of Libru.